 The communal kitchen and social space is a wooden round house with a large fire-pit featured in the middle.
 Our rustic facilities include also an outdoor kitchen with seating and an open fire.
 We have a functional clean compost toilet system, fresh clean well water and a stone-pool next to a stream on the land.
 There are also two stone framed wells and 3 ponds.

-Your sleeping accommodation will be a yurt (6 diameter) with a stove and a kitchen incl. gas cooker, a large bell tent or a caravan.
+Your sleeping accommodation will be a yurt with a stove, a bell tent or a caravan.

 Lifestyle in the Summer:

 The weather including daylight and darkness has a big impact on our life in general.
 We learned to accept and appreciate each kind of condition.
 Weather is the main aspect to consider every day.
 Especially gathering and preparing wood and doing the stockpiling is an important part of our routine to secure dry firewood every day.
 If there is too much rain we are not working outdoors.
 Usually we switch towards indoor work or spend time around the fire in the roundhouse by chilling out, talking, cooking, playing darts, board games or reading books.
 We have a little library, as well as some musical instruments (guitar, bongos and a didgeridoo), or we just disappear individually into our private spaces.

 A usual morning routine would be that the first one up bakes bread for everybody in a frying pan on the open fire.
 Sometimes cooking is part of the job for helpers and there are lots of nice recipes to cook on the fire.

 We have canadian canoes and trips on the lakes can be arranged.
 We also have 2-4 bicycles, which can be used for trips anytime.

 We will take up to 4 volunteers for a minimum stay of 4 weeks as long as all of us are happy with that.